Tpande123/Diabetes-Prediction-using-Machine-Learning/README.md

 # Introduction: -

-Creating different classification models to predict whether a patient is diabetic or not and finding the accuracy for each of these models to see how the different models compare to one another.
+Creating different classification models to predict whether a female patient is diabetic or not and finding the accuracy for each of these models to see how the different models compare to one another.
 This is a Supervised Machine Learning Problem.
 The different steps involved are  ->